Sophietje/Verification-Tool-Overview/Tools/Faial.md

 ?

 #### Expected output:
 Whether the kernel is data-race free.
-If note, then it will list specific data-races.
+If not, then it will list specific data-races.

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 -